-Start anywhere application modeling is a new approach to application modeling, which enables you to choose any entry point, or points into an application, and begin modeling from there.
+Start anywhere application modeling (SAAM) is a new approach to application modeling, which enables you to choose any entry point, or points into an application, and begin modeling from there.
 For robust applications, logical entry points differ depending on the view of the user.
 For example, an application owner might choose where the data is stored as the best entry point, and a user of the application might choose the server to which they connect to access the application.
 The start anywhere approach also prevents parts of applications from being missed if they are not currently connected to an entry point, such as a URL, which may lead to a load balanced service or web server.
 You might also choose multiple entry points to model the application.

 Where to start?

 You should start application modeling from anywhere that is interesting in the context of the application you are modeling.
 The best way of doing this is the search box in the top right of the UI.
 Enter the name or other detail of something you know to be in the application, and explore the data from there.
 When you see what you are looking for, click Model.

 For the user exploring the data of BMC Discovery and creating a model, start anywhere application modeling (SAAM) is based around the software visualization.
 The software visualization enables you to explore the nodes connected to the entry point or points, and select those that are interesting in the context of the application.
 You then save the view as a model definition that you can access through the application modeling home page, for later use, or you can continue to model.
 When you are satisfied that the definition represents the application, you can publish the model, which creates the BAI.

 - View it in the visualize - software window.